 There are several theories, including the rise in Web-based pharmacies that sell drugs without prescriptions or in-person consultations.
 It's easy to get multiple prescriptions this way, particularly if you use different online pharmacies.

-That's the reason the DEA and the FDA have targeted such companies as some of the major culprits in the rise of prescription drug abuse.
-The two agencies have begun investigating and shutting down "e-pharmacies" and "pill mills" illegally selling prescription drugs over the Web to people without prescriptions.
+Meanwhile, the DEA and the FDA have targeted e-pharmacies s as some of the major culprits in the rise of prescription drug abuse.
+The two agencies have also begun investigating and shutting down "e-pharmacies" and "pill mills" illegally selling prescription drugs over the Web to people without prescriptions.
 To support these efforts, the U.S. Senate passed a bill that amended the Controlled Substances Act to address online pharmacies.

 Who's more likely to abuse prescription drugs?